tjwodud04/Books-and-other-stuffs/Python/README.md

 ﻿# Explanation of this part

- Books&Following Folder : Frequently follow some code written in books

- NLPKorean : Submodule of konlpy package from github opens source which I fork

- Tensorflow : Submodule of Tensorflow from github open source which I fork

- WebCrawling : Kind of scribbles which I write rarely to practice Data Crawling
+ Books&Following Folder : Frequently follow some code written in books Interview_Question_for_Beginner : Submodule of some tips from github opens source which I fork materials' at Graduate : Here are some efforts while in Graduate WebCrawling : Kind of scribbles which I write rarely to practice Data Crawling